garfieldpigljy/CrowdLabelwithTextContent/README.md

 ## CrowdLabelwithTextContent
 The datasets of Crowd Labels with Text Contents of instances available.

-**We have just uploaded the QUIZ datasets, the auxiliary documentations and the RTE dataset are under construction.**
+**We have just uploaded the QUIZ datasets, the documentations, source codes for data processing and the RTE dataset are under construction.**

 Datasets used for our following papers: